Fund for Homeless Women

 Guidelines and Application

 The Fund for Homeless Women seeks proposals from nonprofit organizations that address one or more of the following grantmaking priorities:

 - Small grants for emergency assistance: up to $5,000 to support emergency shelter, transportation, and personal care for homeless women.

 - Support for innovative ideas that expand emergency/temporary shelter, permanent housing options and/or case management services: $10,000 to $50,000 for initiatives designed to provide emergency/temporary shelter, permanent housing, day programs, or case management services for homeless women.

-Applications are due on the first Friday in October and grant decisions are announced in December.
+Applications are due by 5:00PM, on the first Friday in October and grant decisions are announced in December.

 For larger grants that increase access to shelter, grant applications will be expected to provide a clear plan describing how program goals and activities will monitor and measure success.
 If a grant is received, a final report will be due in a year after receiving the grant that articulates how the grant was used, a description of activities and people who benefitted, and what was learned.